 In reality however, we love them all and there is no denying that the brash and showy Purple Emperor (A.iris) is indeed a magnificent beastie and one that I had not caught up with for several years.
 On an early morning start during the last week of June, Bob Eade and I met up with Mark Colvin for a walk around the woods of his local patch on the West Sussex and Surrey borders.
 We were in for a treat.

 Purple Emperor (A.iris) (male)

-Purple Emperor (A.iris) (female) (imbibing moisture at a stream edge)
+Purple Emperor (A.iris) (female) (imbibing moisture on the bank of a woodland stream)